ai4os/DEEPaaS/doc/source/user/v2-api.rst

                 validate=validate.OneOf(["text/plain"]),
          }

-Consequantly, the predict calls will receive an ``accept`` argument containing the content type requested by the user.
+Consequently, the predict calls will receive an ``accept`` argument containing the content type requested by the user.
+Find `here <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ a comprehensive list of possible content types.

-.. important:: Please be aware the the JSON content type (i.e.
-   ``application/json``) must be always supported and it will be defined and presented to the user even if you do not define it in your ``accept`` argument.
-This means that if you do not receive an accept argument, or the accept argument is empty you **must** return content that can be redered as a JSON following the schema definition described above.

 Using classes
 -------------